Commute to a job in Sweden

 It could be a good idea to contact several banks in order to compare their offers.
 Today many banks offer special solutions for commuters.

 Review your pension plan

 During the time you are in Sweden, you accrue a Swedish pension.
-In Sweden, the total pension consists of three parts: the public pension, also called a “general pension” (allmän pension), a labour market pension, so-called “public servant pension” (tjänstepension) and private retirement savings.
+In Sweden, the total pension consists of three parts: the public pension (allmän pension), a labour market pension, so-called occupational pension (tjänstepension) and private retirement savings.
 When you start working in Sweden, it is a good idea to review the conditions of public servant pensions in your workplace, because they can appear very different.

 Bring valid identification